aubreyrjones/orbit_rat/README.md

 Configuration is at the top of `main.cpp`.
 You can learn more about the options in `config_types.hpp`.

+On your operation system you will need to set the "Teensyduino OrbitRat Mouse" acceleration to 0.
+If you don't, the cursor will not return to the correct location.
+You should be able to leave acceleration on for your regular mouse however you like it.

-# Hardware
+## Hardware

 This isn't commercial hardware or software.
-I assume you know your way around Arduino and that you can google and follow instructions about installing and using PlatformIO (in vscode).
+You'll need to cobble together your own hardware setup.

+I'm using a Teensy LC as my microcontroller.
+I expect Teensy 4.0 would work, but little is gained from its expanded capabilities.
+Teensy 3 might work; Teensy 2 is not compatible.

 Assuming you'll use the software mostly unmodified, you need to hook up a pair of potentiometer joysticks to the Teensy's analog inputs.
 That's pretty much it.

-For the prototype I used the model sold on SparkFun, along with their breakout boards.
+For the prototype I used the model of joystick sold on SparkFun, along with their breakout boards.
 I wired up the axes directly to the Teensy LC analog pins.
 I added pullup resistors on the switches There are internal pullups that could work, but I didn't test that way.

+You can see my pin assignments in `main.cpp` under `axisPins` and `buttonPins`.
+That's also where you can alter them if you'd like to wire the pins up differently.
+Note that you _must_ use analog inputs for the joysticks.

-# Software
+## Software

 The software isn't written to be especially efficient.
 It's written for a Teensy LC, which has a 48MHz core clock.
 I haven't noticed that input rates are too low, so